MrWaffleManTheGreat/OpenCrosshairZoom/README.md

 it captures a 150×150 region around the cursor which is then resized to self.size × self.size (300×300 effectively giving a 2x zoom

+note: it will appear blurry if its a sub pixel count (eg 100 pixels scaling to 200.5)
 # COMPLETLY OPEN SOURCE!

 # 100% FREE